 Renewable energy (including production, transmission, appliances and products) comprise one of the valid Green Project categories recognised by the GBP as addressing key areas of environmental concern.
 Globally, the electricity and heat generation sector is the largest emitting sector and accounts for 25% of global greenhouse gas emissions.
-According to the International Energy Agency in 2016, global renewable electricity generation grew by an estimated 6% and represented around 24% of global power output.
+According to the International Energy Agency in 2018, global renewable electricity generation grew by an estimated 7% and represented around 25% of global power output3.
 New renewable electricity capacity grew at its fastest pace ever in 2015, supported by policies driven by energy security, local pollution concerns and climate benefits.
-Renewable power is forecast to grow by 36% over 2015-21, making it the fastest-growing source of electricity generation globally.
-Based on the Carbon Trust's opinion, the development of geothermal energy generation and associated infrastructure will contribute to reducing greenhouse gas emissions and help Indonesia to meet its climate and sustainability targets.
+Renewable power is forecast to grow by 36% over 2015-21, making it the fastest-growing source of electricity generation globally, however in 2018 year on year growth slowed for the first time since 2001.
+Geothermal electricity generation increased by an estimated 5% in 2018, more than the average growth of the five previous years.
+Based on the Carbon Trust's opinion, the development of geothermal energy generation and associated infrastructure will contribute to reducing global greenhouse gas emissions and help Indonesia to reduce its footprint and meet its climate and sustainability targets.